How To Quit Sugar: Your 6 Step Detox

 It’s essential to cut out the most unnecessary (and easily missed) form of sugar: the liquid kind.

-Whether it’s sweetened waters, fizzy sodas, or dessert-like coffee beverages, you’re only causing your blood sugar levels to spike, which in turn just triggers your brain to crave more sugar.
-(A vicious cycle.)
+Whether you’re drinking sweetened waters, fizzy sodas, fruit juice, or dessert-like coffee beverages, you’re only raising your blood sugar levels, which in turn triggers your brain to crave more sugar.
+(A vicious cycle!)

 The best beverage alternatives to help you quit sugar include: